NoahStahl/cosmos-shuttle/README.md

 - DATABASE_NAME: Target Cosmos DB database
 - CONTAINER_NAME: identifier of a target container into which to import all items
 - CONNECTION_STRING: connection string value (Read-Write)

+If successful, all items in the source file will be created or updated in the target container.

+The tool uses an upsert operation based on the item's `id` value.
+If an item already exists in the target container with the same `id`, it will be overwritten with the source item.
+Otherwise, it will be created.